-Cable TV or satellite No Broadband Yes ВТ b.
+Telephone Yes ВТ Cable TV or satellite Yes SKY Broadband Yes ВТ b.
 Is there a septic tank system at your property?
-Yes If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank?
-Yes (ii) Do you have a maintenance contract for your septic tank?
+No If you have answered yes, please answer the two questions below: (i) Do you have appropriate consents for the discharge from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
 If have answered yes, details of the company with which you have a maintenance contract: 11.
 Responsibilities for shared or common areas a.
 Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-Yes If you have answered yes, please give details: Repair of road leading to Gle ncaple Road - but infor mal arrangement b.
+No If you have answered yes, p olease give details: b.
 Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-No If you have answered yes, , please give details: C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-Yes d.
+If you have answered yes, please give details: No C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No d.
 Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?
 No If you have answered yes, please give details: e.
 As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
-No If you have answered yes, please give details: f.
-As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)
-No If you have answered yes, please give details:
+No If you have answered yes, please give details: f. your property? (public right there a public right of way act of way is a way over which of the land is privately-owned the public has a No If you have answered yes, please give details: